 What is the total square footage of all hardscape on property?
+Square Fe otage of all hardscape on property?
+Square Feet -- ---

-Square Feet What is the total square footage of all decks on property?
+What is the total square footage of all decks on property?
 Square Feet

 ALLOWED ADJUSTMENTS

 A one-time reduction in the required landscaping area and an increase in the allowed maximum lot coverage is allowed if: